Tutorial - Getting Started with PCB Design

 Main article: Situs Autorouting Essentials

-To see how easy it is to autoroute with Altium Designer, complete the following steps:
+To see how easy it is to autoroute, complete the following steps:

 - Un-route the board by selecting Tools » Un-Route » All from the menus (shortcut: U, A).